 Set up an action plan to achieve your objectives.

-If you realise that you don’t get enough recognition for your work, then you must determine what specific actions are needed to remedy the situation.
+If you realize that you don’t get enough recognition for your work, then you must determine what specific actions are needed to remedy the situation.
 You can start by asking for your manager to define your role more clearly, by renegotiating your responsibilities or even by changing position if all else fails.

 Avoid falling back into the good student syndrome

 Learning to listen to feedback is essential if you want to keep from falling back into old habits.
 For example, if your manager seems shocked at how much work you’ve put into a minor task, learn from their reaction.
-After silently congratulating yourself for the exceptional work, make a mental note that next time you can dial it down a little.
+After silently congratulating yourself for your exceptional work, make a mental note that next time you can dial it down a little.
 If you tend to get anxious about delivering substandard work, ask for clarification about how much work is expected with a specific task.
 Clarifying what’s required of you is a great way to avoid unnecessary stress.

 Aubry said, “To reassure yourself, consider doing some small experiments.
 For example, deliver a job you think is 97% satisfactory instead of 100% perfect and see what happens.
 You’ll often find that you did exactly what was expected.
-This helps people who feel overwhelmed to let go and realise that their imagined expectations are not in line with reality.”
+This helps people who feel overwhelmed to let go and realize that their imagined expectations are not in line with reality.”

 To avoid the bad habits that come with being a good student, you should take these steps: stop making assumptions, communicate with your superiors to identify what’s expected, learn how to ask for feedback on your work, and be clear about what’s important to you.
 And remember to pat yourself on the back when you’ve done a good job instead of indulging in self-flagellation.
 Letting go of the good student syndrome is hard work, but it’s ultimately very rewarding.